mvolkmann/blog/src/prolog.md

 - Each board position is represented by a row-column pair.
 - The arguments destructure the keys and values of pairs that are passed in.
-- Underscore anonymous variables are used for values that do not matter.
+- Anonymous variables (underscore) are used for values that do not matter.
 - The cut operator `!` stops searching after the first solution is found.

 ```prolog